material-components/material-components-web/packages/mdc-textfield/README.md

 </div>
 ```

-See [here](../mdc-notched-outline/) for more information on using the outline sub-component.
+See [here](../mdc-notched-outline/) for more information on using the notched outline sub-component.

 > _NOTE_: Do not use `mdc-line-ripple` inside of `mdc-text-field` _if you plan on using `mdc-text-field--outlined`_.
 Line Ripple should not be included as part of the DOM structure of an outlined text field.